barcesat/stxros/README.md

      - To change robot maximum speed edit the 'value' which is followed by the 'ROBOT-SPEED' parameter. (default is 15)

-    -  To change MC IP edit the 'value' which is followed by the 'MC-IP' parameter. (default is 90.0.0.1)
+    -  To change MC IP edit the 'default' which is followed by the 'MC-IP' parameter. (default is 90.0.0.1)

 - _Gripper control:_